samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 It also has instructions for some of the most **commonly faced issues**.
 It will come in handy if you run into any such issues.
 The focus, for now, is on getting the authentication working and moving on to building the app.

 [Auth0] reaches our application through callback URLs.
 So it is important to tell Auth0 client what the callback URL will be.
-Under settings section, find a text box that asks for **Allowed Callback URLs** and add this:
+Under the _Settings_ tab of your new application, find a text box that asks for **Allowed Callback URLs** and add this:

 ```bash
 http://localhost:3000/auth/oauth2/callback
 ```

+Then, hit the _Save Changes_ button on the bottom of the page.
 If you try to reach this URL on a browser now, you'll be getting a routing error.

-Time to Fix it.
+Time to fix it.

 ## Add Auth0 at Rails End